gauravRathod674/custom-chatbot/mod.md

 -   🤖 **Multi-API Support**: Integrates directly with Google Gemini, OpenAI, Anthropic (Claude), and Groq.
 -   🧠 **Custom Instructions**: Provide a system prompt to define the bot's persona, role, and rules.
 -   🚀 **Model Selection**: Choose the exact AI model you want to use from any supported provider (e.g., `gemini-1.5-flash`, `gpt-4o-mini`, `claude-3-haiku`, `llama3-8b-8192`).
+-   🎤 **Speech-to-Text**: Built-in voice input using the browser's Web Speech API for hands-free interaction.
+-   📎 **File Uploads**: Allow users to upload images and files for multi-modal conversations with compatible models (Gemini, GPT-4o, Claude 3).
 -   🎨 **Deeply Customizable**: Use a comprehensive `theme` object to control every color, font, border, and size.
 -   🎬 **Typing Animation**: Engage users with a smooth, character-by-character typing animation for bot responses.
--   🗣️ **Speech-to-Text (optional)** — supports browser Web Speech API and configuration for Google Speech-to-Text integration.
--   📎 **File Uploads (optional)**: Allow users to upload images and files for multi-modal conversations with compatible models (Gemini, GPT-4o, Claude 3).
 -   🧩 **Flexible Placement**: Display as a classic corner widget or a large, focused modal.
 -   💅 **Markdown Rendering**: Automatically renders lists, bold/italic text, headers, and more.
 -   💪 **Controlled & Uncontrolled Modes**: Use it as a simple plug-and-play component or take full control over its state.